rafid29mehda/All-About-ECG/Feature Extraction/README.md

 - It prints the **Sample Entropy**, showing the signal’s regularity.
 - It shows a plot of the ECG signal.

 **Practical Note**: Sample Entropy is sensitive to parameters like `emb_dim` and `tolerance`.
-Experiment with these for your specific ECG data.
+Experiment with these for the specific ECG data.
 For longer signals (e.g., 5 minutes), entropy measures are more reliable.

 ---